 I have less than 60% in my final exam.
 May I still apply?

 Normally S P Jain selects candidates with a high academic performance only.
 However, candidates may still apply and the overall profile like academic records, quality of work experience, professional achievements, extracurricular activities and more will be considered.

-I am currently working in Dubai/Singapore/Sydney.
+I am currently working in Dubai/Singapore/Sydney/Mumbai.
 May I work and take classes at the same time, or will I need to quit my job?

 The Global MBA is a full time program and does not permit students to work and study at the same time.
-Should candidates wish to pursue a part-time MBA, they may apply for S P Jain’s Executive MBA in either Dubai or Singapore.
+Should candidates wish to pursue a part-time MBA, they may apply for S P Jain’s Executive MBA in either Dubai, Singapore, Sydney or Mumbai.